 During your trip to Spain, take a break from exploring the country’s rich cultural heritage to relax and unwind on a sun-kissed beach.
 Spain boasts some of the best on the Mediterranean.

 Itineraries calling on Malaga, Spain, will bring ample opportunities to hit the beach.
 Malaga is the dynamic capital of Spain’s Costa del Sol.
 That this seaside retreat’s name translates to “sun coast” should tell you something about the weather.
 Leave the city to visit smaller coastal beach towns, or catch some rays closer to the city center at Playa de la Malagueta.

 Ibiza is just as famous for amazing beaches as it is for its thriving bar scene.
 Beach bums will want to pay a visit to Santa Eulalia, a charming resort town with beautiful white sand beaches and a bustling promenade lined with restaurants and cafes.

-If your voyage calls on Palma de Mallorca, visit the charming Ca'n Pere Antoni.
+If your voyage calls on Palma de Mallorca, visit the inviting Ca'n Pere Antoni.
 The small beach lies just beyond Palma’s beautiful cathedral, making it easy to visit during a day of sightseeing.
 Stroll along the promenade or grab a bite to eat at one of the many beachfront restaurants.

 For a real urban beach experience, visit Barceloneta Beach in Barcelona.
 This gorgeous stretch of beach is surrounded by one of Barcelona’s lesser-known neighborhoods.
 Barceloneta was once a fishing village and has retained that rustic charm.
 Visit the local market, dine on fresh seafood at a restaurant along the boardwalk, and enjoy the warm Mediterranean sun at the beach.

 6. Feel inspired by Spanish art.

 Diego Velázquez.
 Francisco de Goya.
 Pablo Picasso.
 Salvadore Dalí.
-Spain has produced some incredible artists over the centuries that are as incredible as they are influential, and many of their works are on display across the country.
+Spain has produced many artists over the centuries that are as incredible as they are influential, and many of their works are on display across the country.